Contract Manufacturing Guidelines for the Medical Industry

 7. As the production phase is entered, having a good production plan drives, procurement, production, and inventory plans.
 Having a realistic forecast to build the production plan on is very important.

-Done well, the process will provide great customer satisfaction and great performing product.
-There are numerous aspects to manage and get right, when you are producing a product, turning a program over to a good Contract Manufacturer will allow the OEM to focus on their core competency and their intellectual property.
+Done well, the process will provide great customer satisfaction and a great performing product.
+There are numerous aspects to manage and get right, when you are producing a product, turning a program over to a good contract manufacturer will allow the OEM to focus on their core competency and their intellectual property.